aws-solutions/media-services-application-mapper/INSTALL.md

 #### Input Parameters

 1. Provide a stack name
-2. Specify the time-to-live in seconds for cached data, alarms, and events; see the examples next to the input for common values
+2. Specify the time-to-live in seconds for all cached data, alarms, and events; see the examples next to the input for common values

 #### Outputs